seankelliher/header-navigation/Readme.md

 ## Reflection

 I wanted to build a reusable header and navigation that would adapt to different screen sizes.
 On smaller and medium-sized screens, the navigation would display as a "hamburger."
 On larger screens, the navigation would display horizontally across the page.
 It is a routine task, but still requires effort and planning.
-The more challenging aspect was building to accommodate user behavior: ensuring the elements would react and display properly if users manually made their browser windows larger or smaller.
+The more challenging aspect was building to ensure that elements display properly if users resized their browser windows.

 ## Acknowledgments